19.5. Kafka Command-Line Tools

 Commands that are common to multiple back ends are described in Command-Line Tools.
 The commands here are Kafka-specific.

-When using Zookeeper to store GeoMesa metadata, the Zookeeper servers must be specified with --zookeepers (or -z).
-The Zookeeper path for storing metadata can be specified with --zkpath (or -p).
-See Zookeeper-less Usage for details on when to use Zookeeper.
+When using the legacy Zookeeper metadata persistence, the Zookeeper servers must be specified with --zookeepers (or -z).
+The Zookeeper path for storing metadata can be specified with --zkpath (or -p), which supersedes --catalog.
+See Migration from Zookeeper for details on migrating away from Zookeeper.

 To connect to Confluent Schema Registry topics, use --schema-registry to provide the registry URL.